vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 ## Build the Peakboard app

-Now, let's build the Peakboard app.
-First, let's create the UI.
-We add a text box
+Now, let's build our Peakboard app.
+First, we create the UI:
+1. We add a text box where the user can enter a message.
+We give it the control name `txtMessageText`.
+That way, we can refer to it later on, in our script.
+1. We add a button that the user can press to send the message to Slack.

 In our application, we place a text box and a button on the screen, and it's important to give the text box a name so we can use it later in our script.